TuomoNieminen/Helsinki-Open-Data-Science/docs/logistic_regression.md

 Interpreting the parameters of logistic regression
 ========================================================
-Example of how to intepret the parameters of logistic regression as odds ratios here
+Example of how to interpret the parameters of logistic regression as odds ratios here

 Cross-validation